pingcap/docs/tidb-cloud/migrate-from-oracle-using-aws-dms.md

 5. Click **Create password** to generate a password and copy the generated password.

-6. Choose a SQL client and operating system, and then connect to your cluster using the displayed connection string.
+6. Select your preferred connection method and operating system, and then connect to your cluster using the displayed connection string.

 ## Step 5.
 Create an AWS DMS replication instance